Uzbek leader sounds warning over Central Asia water disputes

-ASTANA (Reuters) - A dispute over Central Asian water resources risks provoking military conflict in the former Soviet region, Uzbek President Islam Karimov said on Friday, in a stinging criticism of plans by neighboring states to dam rivers for hydropower projects.
+ASTANA, Sept 7 (Reuters) - A dispute over Central Asian water resources risks provoking military conflict in the former Soviet region, Uzbek President Islam Karimov said on Friday, in a stinging criticism of plans by neighbouring states to dam rivers for hydropower projects.

 “Water resources could become a problem in the future that could escalate tensions not only in our region, but on every continent,” Karimov told reporters in the Kazakh capital Astana.